+95

-The performance of the Model 1 to classify samples into ME- and MT-dominated ones was good for “Kandalaksha littoral” testing data set (AUC=0.84 vs AUC=0.85 for the modeling data set) with only few false negatives (i.e. sites unpredictably dominated by MT) (Fig. 5 A, B).
-The predictive value of the model for the two testing sets from the Barents Sea was lower, although not fatally so: AUC = 0.71 for “Tyva littoral” and AUC=0.69 for “Tyuva sublittoral”.
-Unlike the “Kandalaksha littoral” testing set, most false results were positive (i.e., the model overestimated Ptros more often).The ability of Model 1 to classify samples into ME- and MT-dominated ones was good for the “Kandalaksha littoral” testing dataset (AUC=0.84 vs AUC=0.85 for modeling dataset), with only a few false negatives (i.e. sites unpredictably dominated by MT) (Fig. 5 A, B).
+The ability of Model 1 to classify samples into ME- and MT-dominated ones was good for the “Kandalaksha littoral” testing dataset (AUC=0.84 vs AUC=0.85 for modeling dataset), with only a few false negatives (i.e. sites unpredictably dominated by MT) (Fig. 5 A, B).
 Predictive value of the model for the two testing sets from the Barents Sea was lower, although not fatally so: AUC = 0.71 for “Tyuva littoral” and AUC=0.69 for “Tyuva sublittoral”.
 Unlike the “Kandalaksha littoral” testing dataset, most false results were positive, i.e., the model overestimated Ptros more often.
 92

 Discussion